"Integrity is doing the right thing, even when no one is watching"

 Year-round sharing, learning, innovating

 The Week of Integrity is not limited to the first week of December.
-As a matter of fact, it is a year round initiative, bringing together partners, promoting innovative thinking and knowledge sharing.
-In the Netherlands there are currently some 90 partner organizations that meet year-round in inspiring knowledge sharing sessions and round tables.
+As a matter of fact, it is a year-round initiative, bringing together partners, promoting innovative thinking and knowledge sharing.
+In the Netherlands there are currently over 100 partner organizations that meet year-round in inspiring knowledge sharing sessions and round tables.

 Organizations of all kinds are invited to become a partner to the Week of Integrity, as long as it follows the Week’s basic principles, among others: